5 Reasons To Avoid Intermittent Fasting

 3. You have adrenal fatigue.

 Fasting can keep your stress hormone cortisol ramped up, stressing your already-overworked adrenals.
-One study with 16 young, healthy female volunteers who fasted for 48 hours had elevated cortisol levels, suggesting fasting could create additional stress.
+One study2 with 16 young, healthy female volunteers who fasted for 48 hours had elevated cortisol levels, suggesting fasting could create additional stress.
 You’re probably not going to fast that long, but beware if you have adrenal fatigue or your adrenals are already overworked from chronic stress—fasting could make your condition worse.

 4. Your thyroid is shot.

 Your thyroid performs many functions, including balancing energy, body temperature, and emotions.
 When this tiny gland isn’t working correctly, numerous problems can result.
 Triiodothyronine (T3) is your active thyroid hormone.
-Studies show fasting decreases T3, so if you have mild to moderate hypothyroidism, you might want to reconsider intermittent fasting.
+Studies show3 fasting decreases T3, so if you have mild to moderate hypothyroidism, you might want to reconsider intermittent fasting.

 5. You're sick.